 Environmental investigations and cleanup activities have occurred at the facility at least back to the 1980s and before.
 Additional investigations and cleanup activities proceeded pursuant to a Consent Order and Agreement (CO&A) with the Pennsylvania Department of Environmental Protection (PADEP) beginning in 1993.
 In 2003, a new Consent Order and Agreement between Sunoco and the PADEP replaced the 1993 agreement and expanded the scope of work.

 The facility was entered into Pennsylvania’s Act 2 Land Recycling Program (Act 2) in 2006, when Sunoco submitted a Notice of Intent to Remediate.
-The Program provides a framework for cleanup and reuse of contaminated sites.
+The Program provides a framework for cleanup and reuse of contaminated sites and sets cleanup standards that are based on risk and are protective of human health and the environment and which consider future use.
 In 2011, Sunoco entered the facility into the One Cleanup Program, which provides uniform cleanup through both PADEP’s Act 2 and the US Environmental Protection Agency’s (USEPA) Resource Conservation and Recovery Act (RCRA) programs.